QUESTION: How much does the certificate course cost?

 ANSWER: Unfortunately, no. We have attempted to price this course as reasonably as possible.
 You will find the pricing to be quite competitive relative to other certificate programs.

-ANSWER: The course addresses the Executive Orders and policies implemented by the current administration.
-Professor Rathod will also address any significant developments that occur during the course.
+ANSWER: The course addresses new laws and policies implemented by the current administration.
+The instructors will also address any significant developments that occur during the course.
 Keep in mind that while some aspects of immigration policy are changing, the basic architecture of the system is mostly unchanged.

 QUESTION: Is there a separate textbook required?